 Alaska is a no excuse absentee voting state.
 Anyone may apply to receive an absentee ballot by online delivery.
 The option to receive a ballot by online delivery is only available during primary, general and statewide special elections.

 You may apply for an online delivery ballot starting January 1st of each year an election is scheduled.
-Visit our Election Dates and Hours web page for dates of upcoming elections.

 The Absentee Ballot Application will register you to vote or update your voting record when you apply for an online delivery ballot.